 Alphabet introduced a service to detect fake photos

-The company Jigsaw, owned by the Alphabet holding, announced the creation of a tool to detect fake photos.
-The new service will help identify traces of photo editing, even if they were created using artificial intelligence.
+Jigsaw, a company owned by Alphabet, announced the creation of a tool for detecting fake photos.
+The new service will help detect traces of photo manipulation, even if they were created using artificial intelligence.

 Alphabet introduced a service to detect fake photos

-The project was called Assembler and was developed by scientists from the University of California, Berkeley and the University of Naples in Italy.
-According to the developers, it can make it easier to combat misinformation.
-The experimental platform consists of seven “detectors” operating on the basis of self-learning neural networks.
-Five detectors detect merging of photos or duplication of objects.
+The project, called Assembler, was developed by researchers from the University of California, Berkeley, and the University of Naples in Italy.
+According to the developers, it could simplify the fight against disinformation.
+The experimental platform consists of seven "detectors" powered by self-learning neural networks.
+Five of the detectors identify photo merging or duplicated objects.
 The other two are designed to identify deepfakes.

-“These detectors will not completely solve the problem, but they represent an important tool to combat disinformation,” said Luisa Verdoliva, a professor at the University of Naples.
+"These detectors won't solve the problem entirely, but they are an important tool to combat disinformation," said Luisa Verdoliva, a professor at the University of Naples.

-According to Santiago Andrigo, product manager at Jigsaw, Assembler will be most important to journalists at major news outlets because it helps verify the authenticity of controversial images.
-It is reported that the free tool is already being tested in some public organizations and the media; the service will not be available to the general public.
+According to Santiago Andrigo, Product Manager at Jigsaw, Assembler will be most valuable to journalists at major news agencies, as it facilitates the verification of controversial images.
+The free tool is reportedly already being tested by some public organizations and media outlets; the service will not be available to the general public.

 Source: 3dnews.ru